CJFariss/Programming-and-Simulation-Methods-for-Computational-Social-Science/README.md

 2. Jones, Maillardet, and Robinson 2014.
 (Ch.14: *Probability*, Ch.15: *Random variables*, Ch.16: *Discrete random variables*, Ch.17 *Continuous random variables*, Ch.18 *Parameter estimation*).

 #### Additional Suggested Readings:
 3. Bolker 2007.
-(Ch.4 *Probability and stochastic distributions for ecological modeling*)
+(Ch.4 *Probability and stochastic distributions for ecological modeling*, Ch.6 *Likelihood and all that*)
 4. Efron and Hastie 2016.
 (Ch.1 *Algorithms and Inference*, Ch.3 *Bayesian Inference*, Ch.4 *Fisherian Inference and Maximum Likelihood Estimation*).
 5. Gelman and Hill 2007.
 (Ch.2 *Concepts and methods from basic probability and statistics*, Ch.3 *Linear regression: the basics*, Ch.7 *Simulation of probability models and statistical inferences*).
 6. Shadish, William R. 2010.
 “Campbell and Rubin: A Primer and Comparison of Their Approaches to Causal Inference in Field Settings.” *Psychological Methods* 15(1):3-17. https://doi.org/10.1037/a0015916